Updated for 2025

 500 Niños Dr., Santa Barbara, CA 93103

 Go for a drive — traffic will most likely be light — and head up to Santa Barbara because the Santa Barbara Zoo is open on Christmas Day!
-Advance reservations are required and are available online.
+“The Santa Barbara Zoo is home to 381 animals representing 101 species of mammals, amphibians, reptiles, birds, fishes, and invertebrates.”
 Zoo hours are 9:30 am to 3:30 pm on Christmas Day.
+Reservations are required and are available online.

 5801 Wilshire Blvd., Los Angeles, CA 90036